 2. The sensors are being modelled in a detailed device simulation in RAL/PPD.
 This gives information on properties such as the diffusion of charge within the epitaxial layer and hence the amount of charge detected per pixel.
 This is turn gives estimates of the efficiency and crosstalk of the pixels given a binary threshold.
 Fig. 6 shows the simulated charge diffusion within the epitaxial layer.
-The measurable results from these simulations will be tested against the real sensors when they are produced.
+These simulations will be tested against the real sensors when they are produced.